Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the provision Breakfast Clubs

 - Recording and managing incidents (e.g. any accident that may arise)

 Our lawful basis for processing the personal data;

-Under the UK General Data Protection Regulation (UK GDPR), the lawful basis for processing personal data to undertake our statutory function in the course of providing Breakfast Club provision at the School is;
+Under the General Data Protection Regulation (GDPR), our lawful basis for processing the personal data to manage Breakfast Club provision at the school is;

 - Public Task - Article 6 (e) – processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.